Skip to content

 When to see a doctor for premature ejaculation

-If you are finding that you are suffering from premature ejaculation most of the time or all of the time, it is time to talk to your doctor about it.
-Anytime you have a situation like this that is affecting your ability to participate in sexual activities, it is best to talk to a doctor.
+If you find that you are suffering from premature ejaculation most of the time, it is time to talk to your doctor.
+Any time you have a situation like this that is affecting your ability to participate in sexual activities, it can take a toll on your mental health.
 Talking to a doctor may be intimidating in this situation, but physicians are available to help you discuss treatment options for premature ejaculation.

 Related conditions to premature ejaculation